red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

     flow bot gesture $gesture
         await GestureBotAction(gesture=$gesture)

 This example will not work correctly because only one of the two actions will be started due to the action conflict between ``UtteranceBotAction`` and ``GestureBotAction``.
-Note, that such cases can be easily detected when following a proper flow :ref:`naming convention<flow-naming-conventions>` since ``when bot say "Hi there!"`` is grammatically incorrect.
+Note that such cases can be easily detected when following a proper flow :ref:`naming convention<flow-naming-conventions>` since ``when bot say "Hi there!"`` is grammatically incorrect.
 The example above would need to be implemented like this:

 .. code-block:: colang